jadwin1997/ArduinoFun/README.md

 ## Features

-This repo contains some fun arduino projects focused around visual effects, robotics, guis, computer vision, and much more!
+Some fun arduino projects using various sensors such as LEDs, IR sensors, servos, buttons/limit switches, and motor drivers.

 ## Getting Started